egcodes/aristotle/README.md

 ### Requirements

 - Python 3.x
-	- mysql-connector-python
-	- bs4
+	- beautifulsoup4>=4.9.1
-	- requests
+    - requests>=2.24.0
-	- PyYAML
+    - PyYAML>=5.3.1
-- MySQL Database (>=5.x)
+    - SQLAlchemy>=1.3.18

+For database dialect, you must install the special dialect package for the database you use.
+For example, if you are using MySQL, the `PyMySQL` package must be installed.